 A’ (25b) And this is the word which by the gospel is preached unto you.

-10. Certainly in our own small group we have been impressed with the frequency and power of these patterns to open up passages and focus on key thoughts and exhortations.
+9. Certainly in our own small group we have been impressed with the frequency and power of these patterns to open up passages and focus on key thoughts and exhortations.
 The aim of these notes is to encourage others to realise that they can detect chiastic patterns for themselves just by doing the readings carefully.
 We don’t need to be erudite and we don’t need to know the original languages.
 Look out for repetition of words and phrases and see if you can find a pattern.
 The parallel sets, i.e. AA’ should have a common key word or phrase, or sometimes a contrasting phrase.
 The centre should be a highly significant point (although at first sight we sometimes struggle to see why!).
-We have found examples where chiasms overlap like links in a chain.
 Everyone who gets the idea finds that it causes them to read and re-read a passage.
 We have found it has opened a new window on the Scriptures which intensifies our interest and appreciation of the Word.
 Once you have seen a good chiasm you will be convinced, excited, even awestruck.

-11. The examples on this website are those collected together since April 2014 and include contributions from several family members and friends, mainly identified through the daily readings.
-Setting out text with colour codes and indents certainly helps see the pattern but beware that they can also mislead.
+10. Most of the examples on this website are those collected together since April 2014 mainly identified through daily Bible reading.
+Setting out text with colour codes and indents certainly helps to see the pattern but beware that they can also mislead.
 Decide yourself if they are convincing.
-The chiasms we have put on this blog were personally “discovered” though subsequently we have found that many of them have been discovered by others.
+Many of the patterns that we have discovered have also been discovered by others.
 Far from being disappointing this acts as an independent verification of the chiasm.
-There is no room for possessiveness or competitiveness with the Word of God
+There is no room for possessiveness or competitiveness with the Word of God.